How To Set Healthy Boundaries In Dating

 When you're dating, you must master the ability to tell your significant other "no" if needed.
 Unfortunately, many people struggle to do this.
 The desire to please your partner can be so strong that you may go above and beyond your comfort level on a regular basis.
 However, relationships are about give and take.
 Although there are times when it's acceptable to go the extra mile, there are also times when it's critical to stand your ground and say "no."

 Saying "no" has a number of benefits.
-Not only does it establish healthy boundaries between significant others, but it also earns respect.
-If you truly care about your partner (and if you're honest), you wouldn't want him or her to be in a position that makes them uncomfortable, nor do you want them doing something they don't want to do just to placate you.
-Attempting to do anything and everything to please your partner might seem noble, but in reality, a person like this is seen as a pushover.
+Not only does it establish healthy boundaries, but it also earns respect.
+If you truly care about your partner (and if you're honest), you wouldn't want them to be in a position that makes them uncomfortable.
+You also wouldn’t want them doing something they don't want to do just to placate you.
+Attempting to do anything and everything to please your partner might seem noble.
+But in reality, a person like this can be seen as a pushover.
 Anyone who truly loves and cares for you will understand and respect the word "no."

 A critical part of setting healthy boundaries in relationships is effectively communicating those boundaries.
-Psych Central affirms the significance of using "I" statements to let one's partner know what is and is not okay.
-For instance, a person who becomes verbally abusive during arguments or disputes is crossing a very important boundary, and the breach should be discussed as soon as possible, so it doesn't happen again.
+Use "I" statements to let your partner know what is and is not okay.
+For instance, a person who becomes verbally abusive during arguments or disputes is crossing a very important boundary.
+The breach should be discussed as soon as possible, so it doesn't happen again.

 If an individual finds themselves in a relationship with someone who repeatedly and habitually crosses boundaries, even after they've discussed these violations, they should reconsider the relationship and think about whether or not it's the best partnership for them.